 - All financial arrangements are complete, submitted and verified - For selected programs, applicants must also pass a criminal background check.
-See additional information - Individuals applying for admission to the Computer Science, Law Enforcement, Medical Laboratory Technician, Software Application Development, Surgical Technologist, or School of Nursing programs must meet programspecific admissions requirements, in addition to all general Rasmussen College admissions requirements.
+See additional information. - Individuals applying for admission to the Computer Science, Law Enforcement, Medical Laboratory Technician, Software Application Development, Surgical Technologist, or School of Nursing programs must meet program-specific admissions requirements, in addition to all general Rasmussen College admissions requirements.
 See the admissions policies for these programs under Academic Information and College Policies. - International Students are required to submit the following in addition to that above in order to apply for admission to Rasmussen College: - Graduates of high schools outside of the United States need to provide an official transcript or high school diploma along with their standard attestation.
 Additionally, if the transcript/diploma is not in English, it needs to be evaluated by an academic credential evaluation agency to indicate the student's education level equivalent to U.S. secondary education standards. - TOEFL test score of 500 paper-based or 173 computer-based or 61 for Internet-based. - Rasmussen College is an approved Student and Exchange Visitor Program (SEVP) School.
 All international students seeking an F-1 Visa will need to provide evidence that all of the qualifications of the Form I-20 have been met before Rasmussen College will issue an I-20.
 Form I-20 is a government form that tells the U.S. government that you are eligible for F-1 Student Status.
-It certifies that (1) you are or expect to be a full-time student pursuing a degree at Rasmussen College; (2) you meet our admissions requirements: (3) you proved to us that you have enough financial resources to study and live in the U.S. without working illegally or suffering from poverty.
+It certifies that (1) you are or expect to be a full-time student pursuing a degree at Rasmussen College; (2) you meet our admissions requirements; (3) you proved to us that you have enough financial resources to study and live in the U.S. without working illegally or suffering from poverty. - In addition to all other admissions requirements, students must be at least 16 years old to enroll at Rasmussen College.